 The following hardware specifications apply to a 3/8″ water source, a standard threading size for most homes today.
 Take measurements before you begin if you believe your plumbing is ancient.
 1/2 inch is still used in specific older plumbing.

 Keep in mind that you’re measuring the internal diameter of a pipe tube through which water will flow.
 If you need assistance determining pipe diameters, watch this video.
 Most of these parts should be available at your neighborhood hardware shop.
 The list includes hyperlinks to Amazon images and pricing.

-Before you go out and buy all of these supplies, have a look at the space underneath your sink and take some measurements.
+Before you go out and buy all these supplies, look at the space underneath your sink and take some measurements.
 Depending on your requirements, you may need to tweak the formula slightly.
 For example, I specified a 20″ FIP hose, but you might need to buy a 10″ hose if you don’t have enough clearance under your sink.